What are corporate cards, and does your business need them?

 You can create as many cards as you need, each one assigned to individual staff members or projects.
 They’re debit cards, too, so there’s no risk at all of racking up large business debts.

 There are no annual fees, absolutely no foreign transaction fees, and you get access to FX rates that are up to 90% better than those of the big banks.
-You can also make payments in 23+ currencies, opening your business up to a world of opportunity.
+You can also make international payments in 23+ currencies, opening your business up to a world of opportunity.

 Eliminate your foreign transaction fees with Airwallex Borderless Visa Cards